saltstack/salt/doc/ref/configuration/master.rst

 strategy between different sources.
 It accepts 4 values:

 * ``none``:
-  it will not do any merging at all and only parse the pillar data from the passed environment and 'base' if no environment was specified.
+  It will not do any merging at all and only parse the pillar data from the passed environment and 'base' if no environment was specified.

 * ``recurse``: